How to Make an HTML Signature for Mail in Mac OS X

 Many users like to set a signature to be automatically included in their outbound emails, and for those who like to have a stylized and somewhat interactive email signature, they’ll want to create what’s called an HTML signature.
 An HTML signature allows for different text styling like bolds, italics, font sizes, and, perhaps most relevant to many, the inclusion of things like a phone number or links to websites and social addresses.

-For Mac users who would like to create and set an HTML signature, the process is really quite simple in the Mail app of OS X. You can actually create however many signatures you want, and even set different signatures for different email accounts.
+For Mac users who would like to create and set an HTML signature, the process is really quite simple in the Mail app of Mac OS.
+You can actually create however many signatures you want, and even set different signatures for different email accounts.
 We’ll walk through how to make and set a simple HTML signature in Mail on the Mac.

 How to Create and Set an HTML Signature for Mail in Mac OS X

-This is the same in all versions of Mail app for OS X:
+This is the same in all versions of Mail app for Mac OS:

 - From the Mac Mail app, create a new email message – this is simply for the sake of creating the HTML signature and it won’t be sent